-Do you know what’s more daunting than setting up an eCommerce store?
+Do you know what’s more daunting than eCommerce website development?
 The idea of not setting it when your competitors are going global.

 Yes, you have to scratch your head, strategizing day in and out to keep up with your competitors’ pace, but every effort is worth the wait.

-From finalizing the product list for the website to deciding the design layout, from fixing the on-page and off-page SEO to marketing your brand, a lot of things go into e-commerce website development.
+From finalizing the product list for the website to catching up on futuristic website design trends, from deciding the design layout to tickmarking the on-page and off-page SEO tactics, a lot of things go into custom e-commerce website development.

 But nothing is possible until you genuinely decide to put your feet out of the comfort boat.